qouteall/imm_ptl_wiki_copy/Dimension-Stack.md

 ![](https://i.ibb.co/dpgd3wQ/2020-11-29-10-57-12.png)

 It's recommended to either **(1)** set the scale between overworld and nether to be 8 or **(2)** set the nether portal mode to be `disabled`.
-Because dimension stack does not interfere with how nether portals work.
-If dimension stack allows player to travel between overworld and nether with 1 by 1 space ratio, then the player could dig down into nether, create nether portal, go to overworld, then dig down to nether, travelling in exponential rate and easily reach the world border.
+Because dimension stack does not interfere with how nether portals work, if dimension stack allows player to travel between overworld and nether with 1 by 1 space ratio, and nether portal allows travelling with 1 by 8 space ratio, then the player can easily reach the world border by using two travel methods alternately.

 #### Flipped

 Controls the portals' rotating transformation.
 If enabled, makes the dimension looks "flipped".
 Does not change the gravity direction in that dimension.
-If a flipped dimension connects to a un-flipped dimension, the connecting portal will have a 180 degrees rotation transformation along X axis.
+If a flipped dimension connects to a non-flipped dimension, the connecting portal will have a 180 degrees rotation transformation along X axis.

 ![](https://i.ibb.co/ypsWynH/2021-02-09-19-17-29.png)